nginx/unit-docs/source/installation.rst

 Coordinate these two options as necessary to customize the directory structure.
 One common scenario is installation based on absolute paths.

-1. Set absolute runtime paths with :option:`!--prefix` and path parameters:
+1. Set absolute runtime paths with :option:`!--prefix` and path options:

    .. code-block:: console